enrightc/The-Love-Sparks/README.md

 # AIM

-To revolutionise online data by prioritising meaningful connections over superficial swiping.
+To revolutionise online dating by prioritising meaningful connections over superficial swiping.
-By using progressive personality/like matching system The app encourages users to engage with potential partners based on compatibility rather than appearance alone.
+By using progressive personality/like matching system the app encourages users to engage with potential partners based on compatibility rather than appearance alone.

 # USER STORIES